nrgtwithers/paletopia/README.md

 ### What needs to be done

 [ ] Allow users to upload photo from their computer
-[ ] Allow users to take a picture from their devices camara [ ] Make a better layout
+[ ] Allow users to take a picture from their devices camara
-[ ] Apply colors from color pallete to the css file
+[ ] Polish Layout
-[ ] Allow user to recall color pallete from local storage [ ] Display color pallete currently storage in local storage
+[ ] Display color pallete currently storage in local storage

 ## Development Log